 Faraday’s Laws of Electrolysis

-Before understanding Faraday’s laws of electrolysis we have to recall the process of electrolysis a metal sulfate.
+Before understanding Faraday’s laws of electrolysis, we must first understand the process of electrolysis of a metal sulfate.

 Whenever an electrolyte like metal sulfate is diluted in water, its molecules split into positive and negative ions.
-The positive ions or metal ions move to the electrodes connected with negative terminal of the battery where these positive ions take electrons from it, become pure metal atom and deposited on the electrode.
-Whereas negative ions or sulphions move to the electrode connected with positive terminal of the battery where these negative ions give up their extra electrons and become SO4 radical.
-Since SO4 can not exist in electrically neutral state it will attack metallic positive electrode and form metallic sulfate which will again dissolve in the water.
-Faraday’s Laws of Electrolysis combine two laws and these are,
+The positive ions (or metal ions) move to the electrodes connected with the negative terminal of the battery where these positive ions take electrons from it, becoming a pure metal atom and getting deposited on the electrode.

 Faraday’s First Law of Electrolysis

-If we put Q = 1 coulombs in the above equation, we will get Z = m which implies that electrochemical equivalent of any substance is the amount of the substance deposited on passing of 1 coulomb through its solution.
-This constant of electrochemical equivalent is generally expressed in terms of milligram per coulomb or kilogram per coulomb.
+If we put Q = 1 coulombs in the above equation, we will get Z = m which implies that electrochemical equivalent of any substance is the amount of the substance deposited on the passing of 1 coulomb through its solution.
+This constant of the passing of electrochemical equivalent is generally expressed in terms of milligrams per coulomb or kilogram per coulomb.

 Faraday’s Second Law of Electrolysis